tloeber/MLOps-best-practices/best-practices/MLOps/datascience-engineering_handoff/readme.md

 ### Why other engineering best practices are relevant to data science

 - Even though data science code is more short-lived, and long-term maintainability is thus less important, changeability is still important due to the iterative nature of the explorative workflow.

--
+## Codifying best practices

 ### Shared best practices

+- Must-haves
-- Must have:
+- Should-haves
-- Should have:
+- Would-like-to-haves
-- Would-like to have:
+- Does-not-need-to-haves
-- (Does not need to have:)

-### Data science best practices
+### *Data science* best practices

-#### Must have
+#### Must-haves

 - Quick & easy dev setup
 - Iterative and interactive workflow

-#### Should have
+#### Should-haves

 - Clean code
 - Invest time to find good data-science tools for job
-- Use engineering tools determined to be worth the investment (engineering team should do evaluation, recommendation, and setting up)
+- Use engineering tools determined to be worth the investment
+  - engineering team should help with tool evaluation, recommendation, and set up
+  - Examples: Use type hints, depending on maturity
-  - leverage power of IDE (rather than notebook in browser)
+  - leverage the power of a proper IDE (rather than notebook in browser)

-#### Would-like to have
+#### Would-like-to-haves

 - Leverage design patterns to achieve loose coupling between components
-- Trusted test suite (automated unit and integration/acceptance tests); automated data validation, static analysis -
+- Trusted test suite (automated unit and integration/acceptance tests); automated data validation, static analysis

-#### (Does not need to have:)
+#### Does-not-need-to-haves

-## ML Engineering best practices
+## *ML Engineering* best practices

 ### Must have

 - Clean code
+  - Rationale:
+    - Code is read much more of than written -> it should be optimized for readability.
+    - Reduces bugs.
+    - Increasing Agility, because it makes code easier to change.
+    - Overall, reduces maintenance cost (which is majority of the cost of a typical software project)
 - Leverage design patterns to achieve loose coupling between components
+  - Rationale:
+    - Greatly reduces complexity, thereby ensuring code stays maintainable (reduces cost and risk, while increasing speed of feature implementation)

 - Trusted, automated test suite
+  - Components:
     - unit tests
     - integration/acceptance tests
     - data validation
     - static analysis
+  - Rationale:
+    - Increases quality (reduces errors, outages, etc.)
+    - Decreases costs, since the cost of bugs rises the later in the SDLC they are discovered ("shifting left")
+    - Indirect benefit: A trusted test suite makes sure that engineers are not dominated by their own creation
 - Type safety:
   - code: use type hints, and force in CI pipeline
   - data: use explicit data schemas
 - Observability:
+  - code
+    - structure & centralized logging
+    - monitoring and alerting
-  - code: structure & centralized logging, monitoring and alerting, distributed tracing if using micro service architecture
+    - distributed tracing if using micro service architecture
+  - model performance
-  - model performance: comparison between different models,  comparison of same model over time (model drift?),  performance for different subsets of the population/bias (if substantial, does this vary by model?).
+    - comparison between different models
+    - comparison of same model over time (model drift?)
+    - performance for different subsets of the population/bias (if substantial, does this vary by model?).
+  - data
-  - data: data quality
+    - data quality
 - DevOps
   - Infrastructure-as-code
   - CI/CD